krzentner/language-world/data/text-davinci-003-old/chain_py_md/door-unlock-3.py.md

-Steps:
+The program should follow these steps:

-1. Put gripper above the dial
+1. Put gripper above door handle
-2. Grab the dial with the gripper
+2. Drop gripper around door handle
-3. Turn the dial to the correct number
+3. Rotate the dial of the door handle

-4. Pull the door open
+# door-unlock: turn the dial on the door
+# def door_unlock(robot):
+    # Steps:
+    #  1. Put gripper above door handle
+    #  2. Drop gripper around door handle
+    #  3. Rotate the dial of the door handle

-    # If the robot's gripper is not above the dial, move it there.
+    # First, put the gripper mostly above the door handle.
-    if check("the robot's gripper is not above the dial"): robot.put("gripper above dial")
+    if check("the robot's gripper is not almost vertically aligned with door handle"): robot.put("gripper above door handle")
-    # If the gripper is above the dial but not around it, move it around the dial.
+    # As long as the gripper is almost lined up, closing it should line it up
+    # all the way.
-    if check("the robot's gripper is above the dial and the robot's gripper is not around the dial"): robot.grab("dial")
+    if check("the robot's gripper is almost vertically aligned with the door handle and the robot's gripper is open"): robot.put("gripper around door handle")
-    # If the gripper is around the dial, turn the dial to the correct number.
+    # Rotate the dial until the door unlocks.
-    if check("the robot's gripper is around the dial"): robot.turn("dial to correct number")
+    if check("the robot's gripper is vertically aligned with the door handle"): robot.rotate("dial of door handle")
-    # If the dial is turned to the correct number, pull the door open.
-    if check("the dial is turned to the correct number"): robot.pull("door open")